 Why is this a problem?
 Well, I’ve come down with a severe case of lazyitis (must be the change of water, I think) and I’m struggling to write the post I was planning to write which, I recall, was something about feelings.

-the near and the dear ones, the old and the young…”
+“And so this is Christmas, I hope you have fun, the near and the dear ones, the old and the young…”

 – John Lennon, “Merry Christmas (War is Over)”